 So fast forward to 2019 when I visit my best friend in San Diego for her engagement party.
 I had been there before but something about that trip in April really clinched what I already knew.
 That I needed to go.

 I came back to Jersey and decided to make a plan.
-I stayed up nights doing research on how I would make this move and make it a successful one.
-I had to think of job, where I would live, if I would be homeless.
+So, I stayed up most nights doing research on how I would make this move and make it a successful one.
+Some things to consider were where I was going to work, where I would live, if I would be homeless.
 You know, all that stuff.
 But what I had a difficult time doing was actually making the leap.
 The trip to San Diego provided a level of excitement that I hadn’t seen in myself in a while and the research gave me the confidence to go.
 But something in me couldn’t commit to it.
 It’s like I had this dream that I could see playing out, but I was frozen and just couldn’t reach it.

 I would spend a lot of my time kicking myself for just not ripping the band-aid off and committing to the move to California.
 After a while I got annoyed with my own antics and decided that I would try to change the way I was thinking about it and how I was allowing this moment to bring all of my fears to the forefront.
 I did some hard reflection, which if you’re like me, can be difficult.
 What I found was there were things I could do to not only change my mood but help me envision a more positive and exciting life.